Keyboard shortcuts

 And if you want to be explicit, {{ name }} and {{ text: name }} are equivalent.

-You can switch the default escaper for all of your files:
+You can switch the fallback escaper for all of your templates:

-Or switch it just for the document you're in:
+Or switch it for the template you're in:

 {% default_escaper_group json %}